clr/riak-rolling-average/README.md

 # Riak Rolling Average Example

-The mHealth API Server provides a common API to applications based on the AT&T Developer Center (ForHealth) platform.
-The API Server sits in front of a Riak Database (within Silver Lining), and works in conjuction with the application and user profile information managed within the mHealth middleware application.
+Provide an example of using vector clocks and a rolling average algorithm to track the average of values in Ripple documents.

+Requires a test Riak node to be running.
+Memory backend recommended.

 ## Steps in our example